From the Contact Tip to the Robot: Answers to Frequently Asked Questions About Welding Automation

 Is it better to use fixed automation or a robot?

 Each type of automation has its own best applications.
 Fixed automation is an efficient and cost-effective way to weld simple repetitive straight welds or round welds, where the part is rotated.
 It is good for high volume applications of a single part.
-Fixturing for fixed automation can be expensive, however, so companies will need to factor that cost into the initial investment and determine whether this type of automation is still cost-effective for the long-term.
+Fixturing for fixed automation can be expensive.
+Companies will need to factor that cost into the initial investment and determine whether this type of automation is still cost-effective for the long-term.
 They also need to determine if future jobs will require retooling, as that will add further to costs.

 For companies wishing to have the flexibility to weld on multiple applications, a robotic welding system is a better choice.
 Because a robot can be programmed for multiple jobs, it can often handle the task of many fixed-automation systems.